faithhunja/Tekelek-Ultrasonic-LoRaWAN-Level-Sensor/README.md

 # Tekelek-Ultrasonic-LoraWAN-Level-Sensor
-This code serves pull data from the server and decode the measurements and status readings from the level sensor.
+This code pulls data from the server and decodes the measurements and status readings from the level sensor.